A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Results on Higher Dimensional Systems

-\textbf{ERA5 atmospheric reanalysis dataset.} To evaluate \methodName{} in a high-dimensional, noisy, and strongly coupled real-world setting, experiments are conducted on the ERA5 atmospheric reanalysis dataset with a temporal resolution of 6 hours from January 1, 2000 to December 15, 2009~\cite{hersbach2020era5}.
-The data are regridded to a T30 Gaussian grid and vertically interpolated onto $\sigma$-levels~\cite{arcomano2022hybrid}, yielding input tensors of four prognostic variables, including near-surface temperature ($t$) and specific humidity ($q$) at $\sigma_{0.95}$, and mid-atmospheric zonal ($u$) and meridional ($v$) winds at $\sigma_{0.51}$.
+To evaluate \methodName{} in a high-dimensional, noisy, and strongly coupled real-world setting, experiments are conducted on the ERA5 atmospheric reanalysis dataset with a temporal resolution of 6 hours, { spanning approximately 11.3 years}~\cite{hersbach2020era5}.
+The data are regridded to a T30 Gaussian grid and vertically interpolated onto $\sigma$-levels~\cite{arcomano2022hybrid}, yielding input tensors of four prognostic variables, including near-surface temperature ($t$) and specific humidity at $\sigma_{0.95}$, and mid-atmospheric zonal ($u$) and meridional ($v$) winds at $\sigma_{0.51}$.
 The horizontal resolution of each variable consists of 48 latitude times 96 longitudinal data points.
 Total Incoming Solar Radiation (TISR) is added as a temporal embedding to capture external radiative forcing~\cite{guan2024lucie,chakraborty2024divide}.

+The ERA5 dataset{, comprising a total of 16,496 samples,} was subjected to min-max normalization and partitioned chronologically.
+The training set contains 11,576 samples, spanning approximately 7.9 years.
+We evaluate the short-term prediction skill using initial conditions drawn exclusively from the unseen testing set {(4,920 samples)}.
+To assess the long-term statistical consistency, we compare the climatological averages of the ground truth against those captured by a 10-year model rollout {(14,600 steps).
+Since the testing set alone is shorter than 10 years, this rollout is initialized from an earlier state to span the continuous final 10 years of the entire dataset.}

+{To effectively manage these high-dimensional spatial dependencies, we employ a structured encoder-processor-decoder architecture rather than a standard feed-forward network.} This design operates in a compressed latent space, significantly reducing computational costs while maintaining high expressivity.
+The encoder compresses the input state and conditioning variables, which are then processed by a dilated CNN to capture multi-scale patterns.
+Finally, the decoder maps these latent features back to the physical space to output the predicted rate of change.